Horizontal-org/Tella-website/docs/Discover Tella/features.md

 :::

 :::info
-Background encryption is only available on Tella iOS for now.
+If [verification mode](/features#verification-mode) is turned on, then the background encryption feature will be disabled, to make sure all the file metada is captured on the spot.
 :::